 Email: firstname.lastname@example.org | YH 3086

 I enjoy developing new spectroscopic techniques to study and develop a better understanding of materials.
 I use decay associated Fourier Spectroscopy (DAFS), that utilizes interferometric methods, paired with superconducting nanowire single photon detectors (SNSPDs) to observe otherwise difficult spectral features in the materials.
 Alongside DAFS I will build and develop a highly stable microscope that will assist in connecting the spectral properties with localized areas of our materials.
 I will use this to study materials such as lead-halide perovskites which have potential applications in optoelectronics.
-In my free time, I enjoy goofing off around Westwood with friends, playing guitar and video games, admiring sloths, and chilling with my sweet cat Nutella.
+In my free time, I enjoy goofing off around Westwood with friends, playing guitar and video games, admiring sloths, impersonating Justin, and chilling with my sweet cats Nutella and ZZ.

 Email: email@example.com | YH 3086